 The LArSoft collaboration consists of a group of experiments and software computing organizations contributing and sharing data simulation, processing and analysis code for Liquid Argon TPC experiments.
+Membership expectations can be found here.
 The work of the collaboration is carried out by the LArSoft core project which is governed by a steering group.
 The LArSoft Steering Group includes the experiment spokespersons and leads of Fermilab organizations involved in the collaboration.
-You can read about this group and several other groups important to LArSoft Collaboration here.
+You can read about this group and several other groups important to the LArSoft Collaboration here.

 The LArSoft core project provides: